alchemycodelab/work-with-us/interview.md

 # Interviewing at Alchemy

-Beyond normal interview discussions, we ask prospective candidates to complete the following tasks below as part of our interview process.
+We ask prospective candidates to do the activites below as part of our interview process.
+There is flexibility in ordering of steps and are usually done on different days.

+Our process is designed for us to observe you "in the wild" as well as an opportunity for you to get a sense of what the job is like "for real".

 ## Short How-To Lecture